Share via:

 Read this if you’ve got sensitive teeth!

-Floss is a soft, thin cord.
+Dental floss is a soft, thin cord.

-It comes in various types (waxed, unwaxed, tape, super floss).
+It comes in various types (waxed, unwaxed, tape, and super floss).
 Floss is available as a roll of string, but you can buy disposable floss picks/flossers (the floss is stretched out on a plastic holder) as well.
-(3)

-Effective flossing could be difficult to master as it is quite a technique sensitive.
-Floss picks are easier to use, however, the disadvantage is that you will use the same piece of floss between all your teeth (it would be very expensive to use multiple floss picks for one session, furthermore very bad for the environment due to the plastic waste they create).
+Effective flossing could be difficult to master as it is quite technique sensitive.
+Floss picks are easier to use, however, the disadvantage is that you will use the same piece of floss between all your teeth (it would be very expensive to use multiple flosses picks for one session, furthermore very bad for the environment due to the plastic waste they create).

 Remember!